 The main objectives and purposes of the organisation are in line with the Council's objectives in relation to people.
-This is to improve the health and wellbeing of residents in the local community.
-This priority is set out in the Gedling Plan 2017/19.
+This is to improve the health and wellbeing of the local community.
+These priorities are set out in the Gedling Plan 2017/19.